dollerFrustrated with your scheduling? Try the easiest-to-use calendar app, made by and for maid service owners.

 Pricing Model Best For Key Pros Key Risks

-Hybrid Pricing Most cleaning businesses Protection early + scalability later Requires tracking job times to transition correctly
+Hybrid Most cleaning businesses Protection early + scalability later Requires tracking job times to transition correctly

 Know your production rates

-No matter the model, track how long your team actually takes on jobs.
-Use those real times to refine pricing, and do not rely on estimates.
+Beyond pricing models, knowing your production rate matters even more.
+Whatever model you choose, track how long your team actually takes to complete jobs.
+Use those real times to refine pricing, and don’t rely on estimates.

 QUICK TIP FROM THE AUTHOR